Eunoe Text

 Widget & Backdrop

-To accommodate more complex aesthetic requirements, the appearance of Zimo Web is not solely defined by the seven categories of plain color.
+To accommodate more complex aesthetic requirements, the appearance of Zimo Web is not solely defined by the five categories of plain color.
 For the backdrop of a page and most widgets (areas that contain text other than those floating directly above the page), more complex gradients are utilized.
 These gradients consist of multiple layers, multiple types, and multiple color stops to achieve the desired visual effect.

 Repeating conic